4.2 Roles and responsibilities

 Clause 40

-‘Accountable officers’ must ensure their delegates collect procurement-related data and information, including about ‘agency’ compliance with this Policy, and provide it to the Department of Energy and Public works when requested.
+‘Accountable officers’ must ensure their delegates collect procurement-related data and information, including about ‘agency’ compliance with this Policy, and provide it to the Department of Housing and Public Works when requested.
 For those ‘accountable officers’ responsible for category ‘lead agencies’, this includes reporting on category ‘lead agency’ compliance with relevant obligations under this Policy.
 Reporting, including reporting on supplier compliance with contractual obligations, will be in accordance with the whole-of-government ‘procurement’ reporting framework following endorsement by the Queensland Government Procurement Committee.

 Applies to: